She's beautiful, sexy... and handsome.

 "I feel so many positive things when I'm dressed up.
 I feel like me."

 "I've put an alternator in my truck and then rewarded myself with a mani-pedi.
 People don't have to fit into a mold made by anonymous beings if they don't want.
 Why not try being happy, feeling like you're doing what is intrinsically you and giving exactly zero fucks about what anyone else says."

 "I feel good looking in the mirror because I am me, and I always have been."

 "That has changed shapes over the years, but everything does.
 I get looks and side eyes, but I also get people encouraging me, complimenting me on my haircut or shoes, or saying that I'm dapper and they like my style.
 Those are the people that you listen to."

-"They took their precious time and energy to appreciate me being off their 'norm'.
-But they are open enough to accept it and embrace it and encourage it."
+"Ben took his precious time and energy to appreciate me being off his 'norm'.
+But he is open enough to accept it and embrace it and encourage it."

 "Although nervous at first, the photoshoot with For Your Eyes Boudoir Photography made me feel empowered.
 I know how I see me, but it was interesting to me to see how other people see me.
 It's also nice to have a space where you don't feel like being selfish is a bad thing."

 'It was totally about who I am intrinsically, and I loved that affirmation.
 It felt good."

 "I don't do things for other people.
 I do them because it feels good to me.
 The first time I put on a bowtie and a nice tailored shirt, my smile was so big.
 I found me."

 "These photos reflect that found self.
 This is me..."